philippwaller/ansible-role-qemu_guest_agent/README.md

 ## 🚀 Getting Started

 ### 📋 Prerequisites
-- **Ansible Installed:** Ensure Ansible is installed on your management machine.
-[Ansible Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/index.html)
+To successfully use this Ansible role, please ensure that your systems meet the following requirements:

-- **Python on Target System:** The target system must have Python installed for Ansible modules to function correctly.
+- **Ansible:** Your management system must have ansible-core 2.15 (equivalent to Ansible 8.0.0) or higher installed.
+For detailed installation instructions, refer to the [Ansible Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/index.html).
+- **Python on Target System:** Python is required on the target system for the correct functioning of Ansible modules.
 For systems lacking Python, consider using [Robert de Bock's Bootstrap Role](https://galaxy.ansible.com/robertdebock/bootstrap) to prepare your hosts.

 ### 📥 Installation